jeremiah-shaulov/tsa/README.md

 This library adds additional information to `DocNode`:

 - `Location` has additional `entryPointNumber` field.
-You can pass relative paths to `createDenoProgram()` as entry points, but `Location.filename` always contains corresponding absolute URL.
+You can pass relative paths to `createTsaProgram()` as entry points, but `Location.filename` always contains corresponding absolute URL.
 If this filename is one of the entry points, the `entryPointNumber` field will contain the index in `entryPoints` array.
 - `DocNode` has additional `exports` field.
 If a symbol is reexported from several places, those places will be recorded here (including current location).
 - `ClassPropertyDef` has additional `init` field that contains property initializer (if any).
 - `EnumDef` has additional `isConst` field for `const enum`s.